mkotsovoulou/ods6001a/assignments/assignment5/README.md

 When the data are loaded and processed produce:
 1. The total amount of profit/loss from all stocks (display it in the screen)
 2. Write to a file called `results.txt` the contents of the dictionary.
+Display the Stock Symbol and the amount of profit or loss.
+You may need to think about the sign...

 ### Hint 1 :